 Is New Jersey a Good Place to Buy Used EVs?

-The used vehicles inventory in New Jersey is one nation’s top-ten, currently with 366 vehicles listed on dealer sites.
+The used vehicles inventory in New Jersey is one nation’s top-ten, currently with 3% of the nation's used electric car listings.
 Note that we only track battery electric and plug-in hybrid models – traditional hybrids like the original Toyota Prius are excluded.

 Part of the reason that New Jersey has such a high average price is that 55% of the used inventory is made up of Teslas.
 In 2016 and 2017, the only models in inventory are Model S and Model X, which are already at a higher price point.
 More recent model year Teslas have held their value extremely well, and many have even gotten more expensive!